Learning Smooth Representation for Unsupervised Domain Adaptation: Learning Smooth Representation

-{\bf Anisotropic Plan} Anisotropic plan only looks for $r$ which drag ${\bf g}$ closer to the decision boundary and ignores $r$ in other directions.
-To reach this goal, we take the insight from adversarial attack~\cite{goodfellow2014explaining}.
-Adversarial attack applies a certain hardly perceptible perturbation, which is found by maximizing the model's prediction error, to an image to cause the model misclassify~\cite{goodfellow2014explaining}.
-This philosophy fits well with our goal which tries to seek some noise to make the consequential feature vectors belong to different classes.
-However, these perturbations are found in image level and true labels are needed.
-In UDA problem, true labels for the target domain is unreachable.
-Moreover, in our setting, perturbations are added in feature space.
-Therefore, we make several modifications in traditional adversarial attack methods.
-In detail, traditional adversarial attack methods approximate adversarial perturbation by:
+{\bf Anisotropic Method:} This method only looks for $r$ that leads $x+r$ with different labels from $x$ and ignores $r$ in other directions.
+It can be considered as a biased estimation of the probability that target samples break down a Lipschitz constraint, because the samples that satisfy a Lipschitz constraint are neglected.
+To implement this method, an insight from an adversarial attack algorithm~\cite{goodfellow2014explaining} is taken.
+It applies a certain hardly perceptible perturbation, which is found by maximizing the model's prediction error, to an image to cause the model to misclassify~\cite{goodfellow2014explaining}.
+Similar to its goal, the anisotropic method tries to search for a perturbation to cause a model to output different labels for an image.
+However, true labels are needed in adversarial attack algorithms.
+In a UDA problem, true labels for a target domain are not available.
+Therefore, several modifications are introduced in a traditional adversarial attack method.
+In detail, it approximates an adversarial perturbation by~\cite{goodfellow2014explaining}: